-Using a password management solution like Avatier’s Password Station is the simple way to solve this problem.
-By using Password Station, your help desk no longer has to deal with password reset issues all day.
+Using a password management solution like Avatier’s Password Management is the simple way to solve this problem.
+By using Password Management, your help desk no longer has to deal with password reset issues all day.
 Your end users will confidently choose more complex passwords because they can quickly get new passwords when they need them.

 Tip: Does your organization have periodic IT audits or security audits?
-If so, make sure you use Password Station’s reports to demonstrate how passwords are managed and logged.
+If so, make sure you use Password Management’s reports to demonstrate how passwords are managed and logged.